 Head to the top of Chimney Rock

-When it comes to things to do in North Carolina with kids, a trip to the top of Chimney Rock.
+When you go glamping, NC, offers so much for the family, and when it comes to things to do in North Carolina with kids, a trip to the top of Chimney Rock.
 Just a 40-minute drive from Asheville, NC, once you reach the summit, you can enjoy yet more incredible views.
 With uninterrupted vistas over Hickory Nut Gorge, Lake Lure, and the Mississippi River, this is an unmissable trip for the whole family.

 Take a ride on the Tweetsie Railroad